-I'm really happy to present our newly-updated guide, which explains the science behind our pollen monitoring and why so many health providers have turned to our insights to help them develop innovative seasonal allergy management solutions.
+I’m really happy to present our updated guide, which explains the science behind the BreezoMeter pollen approach and explains why so many health providers turn to BreezoMeter’s insights to develop innovative seasonal allergy management solutions.

 What Do We Cover in the Guide?